gini/gini-vision-lib-ios/README.md

 ```

 to your implementation or header files.
 Note that spaces in your project name result in underscores.
 So `Your Project` becomes `Your_Project-Swift.h`.

+## Branches

+### Master

+Contains the latest stable release of the vision library

+### Develop

+The bleeding edge branch.
+Contains features actively in development and might be unstable

+### Swift-2.3

+Swift 2.3 support.

+### Swift 3

+Swift 3 support.

 ## Author